- Activity Level: high

 - Registered?: aca, akc

-Miniature Australian Shepherd Breed Profile
+Miniature Australian Shepherd Dog Breed Information

 The Miniature Australian Shepherd, abbreviated as MAS and also referred to as a Miniature American Shepherd or Mini Aussie, is considered a small herding dog breed.
 The dog breed originated during the late 1960s in California when they were crossed with smaller, unregistered dogs thought to be Australian Shepherds.